| Written by Mark Buzinkay

 Underwater mining is necessary when the mineral you've identified lies within an aquatic environment like the sea floor.
 This situation requires a responsible method that thoughtfully considers the local ecosystem.

-Miners conduct underwater mining with purpose-designed ships operating either a remotely run underwater vehicle or drill technology at depths of 100-140 metres below sea level.
+Miners conduct underwater mining with purpose-designed ships operating either a remotely run underwater vehicle or drilling technology at depths of 100-140 metres below sea level.
 The vessel is refuelled at sea, and freshwater is produced onboard for continuous production.

 MINE PRODUCTIVITY: AREAS OF COST-EFFECTIVE MINE GROWTH